KimSangmin99/KimSangmin99/README.md

 <div align=center><h1>👋 Hello!!
 This is Sangmin Kim 👋</h1></div>
-<h3>I'm SangminKim who is interested in Frontend, Backend development from South Korea.<br>
+<h3 align=center>I'm SangminKim who is interested in Frontend, Backend development from South Korea.<br>
 If you want to contact me, please leave me a message!</h3>
 <br><br>